2008 United States presidential election in Virginia

 The 2008 United States presidential election in Virginia took place on November 4, 2008, which was part of the 2008 United States presidential election.
 Voters chose 13 representatives, or electors to the Electoral College, who voted for president and vice president.

 Virginia was won by Democratic nominee Barack Obama by a 6.3% margin of victory.
 Prior to the election, 16 of 17 news organizations considered this a state Obama would win, or otherwise a likely blue state, despite the fact that Virginia had not voted for a Democratic presidential nominee since Lyndon B. Johnson's 44-state landslide in 1964.
 The 2008 financial crisis, changing demographics, and population increases in voter-rich Northern Virginia helped make the state more competitive for Obama.
 His victory marked a powerful shift in the political climate in Virginia, as the state would go on to vote for the Democratic presidential nominee in every election thereafter.

 In contrast to Virginia, West Virginia voted for McCain.
 This was the first time Virginia voted Democratic and West Virginia voted Republican since 1924.
 Starting in 2008, Virginia has always voted for the Democratic nominee and West Virginia has always voted for the Republican nominee.

-Despite Obama's victory, Virginia's margin was 0.97% more Republican than the national average, the most recent time Virginia has voted further to the right than the nation at-large.
+Despite Obama's victory, Virginia's margin was 0.97% more Republican than the national average, the most recent time Virginia has voted further to the right than the nation at-large, although it was the closest to the national results.
 As of the 2024 presidential election, this is the last election in which King and Queen County voted for the Democratic candidate.